Samuel91-design/thingsboard-arduino-sdk/examples/0000-arduino_send_telemetry/README.md

 ## Feature
 Allows to upload telemetry values to the cloud, compared to attributes these values keep track of their previous values meaning we can draw graphs with them.
-Meant for values wich change over time and where a history might be useful (temperature, humidity, ...)
+Meant for values which change over time and where a history might be useful (temperature, humidity, ...)